FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Recommended:

- * `catalogue number` (*text*) Identifier for the cell line in the suppliers catalogue.
+ * `catalogue number` (*text*) Identifier for the cell line in the biomaterial provider's catalogue.
 E.g. 'ACC 701' for IPEC-J2 from DSMZ.
- * `passage number` (*number*) The number of times the cell line has been re-plated and allowed to grow back to confluency or to some maximum density if using suspension cultures.
+ * `number of passages` (*number*) The number of times the cell line has been re-plated and allowed to grow back to confluency or to some maximum density if using suspension cultures.
  * `date established` (*date*) date the line was established/re-established
  * `publication` (*URL*) a publication where the cell line has been fully described including.
 This should include details such as  doubling time and adhesion  preference.

 Optional:

- * `breed` (*ontology term*) animal breed, described using the [FAANG breed description guidelines](http://www.ebi.ac.uk/seqdb/confluence/display/FAANG/FAANG+guidelines+for+livestock+breed+nomenclature) and [Livestock Breed Ontology](http://www.ebi.ac.uk/ols/ontologies/lbo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FLBO_0000000)
+ * `breed` (*ontology term*) animal breed, described using [Livestock Breed Ontology](http://www.ebi.ac.uk/ols/ontologies/lbo) according to the [FAANG breed description guidelines](http://www.ebi.ac.uk/seqdb/confluence/display/FAANG/FAANG+guidelines+for+livestock+breed+nomenclature)
  * `disease` (*ontology term*) a child term of either [PATO_0000461](http://purl.obolibrary.org/obo/PATO_0000461) or [EFO_0000408](http://www.ebi.ac.uk/efo/EFO_0000408)
  * `cell type`(*ontology term*) a child term of either [CL_0000000](http://purl.obolibrary.org/obo/CL_0000000) or [BTO_0000000](http://purl.obolibrary.org/obo/BTO_0000000)
  * `culture conditions` (*text*) brief description of culture conditions (e.g. 'on feeder cells', 'E8 media')